Using Decoupled Features for Photo-realistic Style Transfer: Related Work

 In the most general sense, ST methods work by isolating feature pairs between source and reference images, and matching them.
 An early foundational example is the method of Reinhard et al. \cite{reinhard01}, which first transforms images into a decorrelated color representation (defining luminance ``L'' and chroma $\alpha,\beta$ groups), then extracts the mean and standard deviation values from each channel in the source and target and finally matches them via the following equation, where $C$ corresponds to the color channel, $t$ and $s$ correspond to target and source image, $(i,j)$ signifies the current pixel location, and $\sigma$ and $\mu$ correspond to the standard deviation and mean, respectively.

 Aside from the proposed method, a number of approaches have recently been posited which are effectively extensions of the statistical transfer concept of Reinhard et al. However, instead of extending the statistical transfer mechanism, they simply add pre-processing stages which isolate image regions into groups to be passed through the process described in the above equation.
-For example, in the method of Wu \cite{wu20}, the image is segmented into salient and non-salient features, and then the mean and standard deviation are matched between the independent regions; another instance is the method of Xie \cite{xie20}, where the image is segmented into color object regions by way of K-means clustering, and then the statistics are matched between the corresponding clusters of the target and source.
+For example, in the method of Wu \cite{wu20}, the image is segmented into salient and non-salient features and the mean and standard deviation are matched between the independent regions.
+Another instance is the method of Xie \cite{xie20}, where the image is segmented into color object regions by way of K-means clustering and the statistics are matched between the corresponding clusters of the target and source.

-Instead of isolating and matching a small number of general statistical parameters, NST addresses the problem in a comparatively brute force approach, where millions of low level (and very specific) image features are extracted and the corresponding ones are matched between target and source.
+Instead of isolating and matching a small number of significant features, NST addresses the problem in a comparatively brute force approach, where millions of trivial features are extracted and the corresponding ones are matched between target and source.
 NST is by far the most popular avenue of study in the field, with the proliferation of works in recent years exceeding that of any other by at least an order of magnitude.
-However, if one takes a closer look at these works, it can be observed that they are for the most part incremental, as in many other deep learning applications, simply experimenting with different flavors of network architecture, training strategies, feature derivation, or loss functions.
+However, if one takes a closer look at these works it can be observed that they are for the most part incremental, simply experimenting with different flavors of network architecture, training strategies, feature derivation, or loss functions.
 Given the lack of a performance metric in the field, the degree of progress which has been made since the work of \cite{gatys13} is difficult to evaluate.